Spitfire4466/studer-innotec-api-v2-home-assistant/README.md

 Studer-Innotec login credentials obviously
 Your installation Id (a set of numbers) which you can find here: https://portal.studer-innotec.com/Installation

-#Steps
+# How to

+## Step 1 helpers
 Create two helpers:
 - Input Text helper named: Studer_token
 - Input Text helper named: Studer_Refresh_token
   To create helpers go to Settings -> Device and services -> helpers -> create helper -> text

+## Step 2 import
-Import the Node-Red flow from the file
-To import go to Node-Red, then the top right menu -> import and paste the code
+Import the Node-Red flow from the file: studer-innotec-api-v2-access-node-red.json To import go to Node-Red, then the top right menu -> import and paste the code or upload the .json file You should now have a structure that looks like the image below Do not deploy yet as some edits are required

+## Step 3 credentials
+Edit the first node named "Request Token with Password" and add your username and password in the correct fields

+## Step 4 Installation Id
+Open the settings for the node named "get DATA http request" and edit the url by replacing the set of number with your installation Id

+## Step 5 sensors
-You will most likely have to manually create the sensors.
+You will most likely have to manually create the sensors for your Home Assistant instance.

 List of sensor to create via Node-Red: